cherifGsoul/phpspec-workshop/README.md

 - Todo reminder can only be added by the todo owner

 Based on those rules the following use cases had been identified:
-- Add todo (done on April 1st, 2020)
+- Add todo
-- Mark todo as done (done on April 1st, 2020)
+- Mark todo as done
 - Reopen a todo
 - Add deadline
 - Add reminder